Award-winning motivational speaker based in New Delhi, India

-KV Gautam is a top and award-winning motivational speaker based in New Delhi, India.
+KV Gautam is a top and award-winning motivational speaker and corporate trainer based in New Delhi, India.
 He has spoken at several organizations in several cities.
 He has delivered motivational speeches at corporate organizations, educational institutes and government organizations.
 He is also a well known cartoonist and author.
 He has written best-selling novel Love in Crazy Times and motivational book Impossible is Fun.

 An MBA by education, motivational speaker KV Gautam has extensive experience is several fields like creativity, corporate world, entrepreneurship and writing.
 At several stages of his life he has been an author, a cartoonist, a corporate executive and an entrepreneur.
 It takes him to a position where he can see the world from a unique point of view.